Study level

 Objectives

-The goal is to provide a solid foundation of skills to:
+The aim is to provide a solid skills base for :

 1) understanding the principles governing thermoelectric conversion and thermochemical storage;

-2) knowledge of thermoelectric devices and thermochemical storage devices currently in use and under development;
+2) knowledge of thermoelectric and thermochemical storage devices currently in use and under development;

-3) acquisition of knowledge to design and optimize appropriate materials and their integration in practice;
+3) acquiring the knowledge needed to design and optimize suitable materials and integrate them into practical applications;

-4) a better understanding of the specific conditions for the implementation of each type of process and the main parameters affecting its efficiency.
+4) a better understanding of the specific conditions under which each type of process is used and the main parameters affecting its efficiency.

-Knowledge of thermal phenomena and electronic properties of materials (heat transfer and associated quantities, laws of thermodynamics, densities of states and electronic band structures); solid foundation in synthesis and characterization of organic, inorganic and hybrid materials
+Knowledge of thermal phenomena and electronic properties of materials (heat transfer and associated quantities, thermodynamic laws, densities of states and electronic band structures); solid foundations in synthesis and characterization of organic, inorganic and hybrid materials.

 Knowledge of sorption phenomena in porous materials, mastery of surface characterization techniques.